setms/book/docs/requirements/analysis.md

 - Requirements elicitation takes a long time because the development team needs to learn the domain.
 - Software has a certain shape that should affect how we express functional requirements.
 - Guidance on specifying non-functional requirements is thin.
+- The Agile requirements process is misunderstood and weak.

 Let's explore these issues in more detail.